cfernandesFEUP/Gear-Calculation/README.md

 The software is capable to calculate gear geometry according to MAAG book, predict Hertz contact pressure, gear and rolling bearings power losses - only NJ 406 MA and QJ 308 N2MA are implemented because the software is intended for usage with FZG test rig results!

+The DIN3990 safety factors for contact stress and bending stress is also calculated.

 Other Features not included on the repository: gear CAD geometry generation and automatic structured FEM mesh, CalculiX themo-mechanical integration, heat transfer coefficients calculation.
 Please contact me.

 This version includes: